zhouzhongyuan/blog/contents/articles/react-internals-part-three-basic-updating/index.md

 	const componentInstance =
 		new FeactCompositeComponentWrapper(wrapperElement);

-	// new line here, store the component instance on the container container.__feactComponentInstance = componentInstance;

-	return FeactReconciler.mountComponent(
+	const markUp = FeactReconciler.mountComponent(
 		componentInstance,
 		container
 	);

+	// new line here, store the component instance on the container
+    // we want its _renderedComponent because componentInstance is just
+    // the TopLevelWrapper, which we don't need for updates container.__feactComponentInstance = componentInstance._renderedComponent;

+    return markUp;
 }
 ```